 Kareem Abdul-Jabbar is recognized the world over as one of the greatest basketball players who ever played the game as well as a committed social activist and award-winning writer.
 As a player, he was the NBA’s all-time leading scorer with 38,387 points for 39 years until his record was recently broken in 2023 by fellow Laker great Lebron James.
 He is a 6x NBA champion, and the league’s only 6x MVP.
 Time magazine dubbed him “History’s Greatest Player” and ESPN and The Pac 12 named him the #1 Collegiate Athlete of the 21st Century.

-He is one of the most influential and respected men in America and has a national platform as a regular contributing columnist for leading newspapers and magazines around the world, including The Guardian and The Hollywood Reporter.
-He uses this platform to shares his thoughts on some of the most socially relevant and politically controversial topics facing our nation today.
-After 50 years as an athlete and activist, he also offers his perspectives as a nationally recognized speaker regularly appearing on the lecture circuit.
-He is the recipient of 4 Columnist of the Year 8 times.
+He is one of a handful of influential and respected black men in America who has a national platform as a regular contributing columnist for newspapers and magazines around the world.
+His articles now appear at kareem.substack.com where he shares his thoughts on some of the most socially relevant and politically controversial topics facing our nation today.
+After 50 years as an athlete and activist, he offers his perspectives as a nationally recognized speaker who regularly appears on the lecture circuit.
+The Southern California Journalism Awards have named him Columnist of the Year 8 times.

 Before leaving office, President Barack Obama awarded him the Presidential Medal of Freedom, the country’s highest honor for civilians.
 He is the recipient of The Ford Medal of Freedom, The Rosa Parks Award, The Double Helix Medal and Harvard University’s W.E.B.
 Dubois Medal of Courage.
 Abdul-Jabbar holds 8 honorary doctorate degrees and is a U.S. Cultural Ambassador, a title specifically created for and bestowed on him by former Secretary of State Hillary Clinton.